Muhammad Shaban

-Muhammad Shaban (born 11 January 1998) is a Ugandan international footballer who plays for Onduparaka, as a striker.
+Muhammad Shaban (born 11 January 1998) is a Ugandan professional footballer who plays as a striker for Uganda Premier League club KCCA and the Uganda national team.

 Club career

 Born in Arua, Shaban signed a contract with Vipers in 2015, but it was rendered void and he signed for Onduparaka instead.
 He signed a three-year contract with Kampala Capital City Authority in October 2017, scoring on his debut a month later.
 In August 2018 he was linked with transfer to South African club Orlando Pirates and Moroccan club Raja Casablanca.
 He signed for Raja Casablanca for the 2018–19 season, making 5 league appearances, before returning to Vipers in August 2019.

+He re-signed for Onduparaka in October 2021, and Kampala Capital City Authority in August 2022.

 International career

 He made his international debut in 2016, and was named in the squad for the 2017 Africa Cup of Nations.